 Types of mucous cysts

 Mucous cysts have the same characteristics and one common cause.
 The superficial types will rise up from your skin and some of them will be a little deeper in the inner skin of the mouth.
 Depending on where these cysts begin to form, there may be some small differences.

-For example, if mucous cyst is just under your tongue and floor of your mouth, it is called ranula.
+For example, if mucus cyst is just under your tongue and floor of your mouth, it is called ranula.
 Ranula is the name for mucous cyst in this area of your mouth.
-Ranula mucous cyst can be of the same size similar to your lower lip cyst, but it can enlarge to several centimeters and fill the floor of your mouth.
+Ranula can be of the same size similar to your lower lip cyst, but it can enlarge to several centimeters and fill the floor of your mouth.
 Thus, eating and speaking will be a real issue here.

 What causes mucous cyst?

 Trauma to your oral soft tissues is the main cause of mucous cysts.
 You may have accidentally bitten your inner parts of your lip or other soft parts in your mouth.
 An injury inside oral cavity can cause damages to the interior part of your cheeks, inside of your lower lip, floor of your mouth and where your salivary gland ducts are.